Canadian Aquaculture R&D Review 2017

 The AAC wants to profile advances in aquaculture research in Canada and provide this information to its members for an expanded dialogue on present and future challenges and opportunities for the industry.
 As such, this publication falls within the AAC’s mandate of disseminating knowledge and further education and we hope it will be of interest to a wide audience.
 Likewise, DFO has a mandate to enable the sustainable development of Canada’s aquatic resources, including aquaculture, and to provide access to information on its scientific activities underway within the department and elsewhere in Canada.
 Publication of ongoing aquaculture research in the Canadian Aquaculture R&D Review contributes towards achieving our shared mandates and to reach out to the science community, interested stakeholders, and the public.
 Additionally, the publication serves to increase the understanding and breadth of scientific activities underway and to encouraging development of collaborations, synergies, and coordination of future activities.
 Communication and analysis of scientific knowledge is also increasingly pertinent in ensuring a robust evidence-based approach to decision making and regulation of the aquaculture industry, which contributes to improved social acceptability and confidence.

 We would like to take the opportunity to recognize and thank several people who contributed significantly to the production of this Review.
 Dan McPhee (DFO) undertook the overall coordination of this project and was instrumental in seeing this project through to completion from beginning to end.
-Johannie Duhaime, Tara Donaghy, Alex Tuen, Patricia Hunter, Emily Nelson, Bernadette Charpentier, and Ingrid Burgetz were also actively involved in various aspects of this project.
-Finally, Roger Wysocki provided oversight for all coordination of the project.
-We would also like to thank the AAC office staff for their support.
+Johannie Duhaime and Alex Tuen were also actively involved in various aspects of this project.
+We would also like to thank the AAC office staff (Catriona McLanaghan) and Publications Committee for their support.

 Ecosystems and Oceans Science Sector